andreasvc/disco-dop/README.md

 	python runexp.py filename.prm

-This will create a new directory with the basename of the parameter file, i.e., filename/ in this case.
-This directory must not exist yet, to avoid overwriting previous results.
+This will create a new directory with the basename of the parameter file, i.e., `filename/` in this case.
+This directory must not exist yet, to avoid accidentally overwriting previous results.
 The directory will contain the grammar rules and lexicon in a text format, as well as the parsing results and the gold standard file in Negra's export format.

 Corpora are expected to be in Negra's export format.
 Access to the [Negra corpus](http://www.coli.uni-saarland.de/projects/sfb378/negra-corpus/) itself